manveertamber/Data-Structures-And-Algorithms-In-Java-Exercise-Solutions/README.md

 # Data-Structures-And-Algorithms-In-Java-Exercise-Solutions
-This is just my practice for the "Programming Projects" in the book,"Data Structures And Algorithms In Java" by Robert Lafore
+These are my solutions for the "Programming Projects" in the book,"Data Structures And Algorithms In Java" by Robert Lafore